TobiasPSP/doneland_sources/components/human_interface/rotary_encoder/manual/README.md

 ### Using Breakout Boards

-A bit easier to work with are breakout boards: they provide pins:
+A bit easier to work with are simple and readily available breakout boards that have a mechnical **Rotary Encoder** soldered right on to them:

 <img src="images/rotaryEncoder_simple_board.png" width="50%" height="50%" />